hellohaptik/docs_haptik/docs/bot-analytics/user-ratings.md

 ## What are User Ratings?
 The User Ratings page of the Analytics tool provides information about the ratings given by a user for a bot.

 Based on the configuration made by the bot developers, a bot might ask for feedback from user at the end of a chat.
+The configuration to take user feedback can be made from the `General Settings` tab of the `Business Manager` section in the bot builder tool.
 The feedback it captures involves a star rating out of 5 and a free form text review or comment.

 You can filter the ratings based on Channels or Bots and for any date range from the top navigation bar.

 ![filters](assets/user-ratings-navigation.png)

-## Overall Channel Rating
+## ***Overall Channel Rating***
 At the top of the User Ratings page you have the Overall Channel Rating.
 The Overall Channel Rating gives you a high level view of how your bot was rated overall.

 In the left corner of this section you can see the average star rating provided by all users and also how many total feedbacks and comments were given.